-Katie Jackson is a high performance para-equestrian dressage athlete.
-Her current goals include competing at the 2018 World Equestrian Games and 2020 Paralympics.
 As a lifelong equestrian, Katie has always been more than a little bit horse crazy.
 She took a riding lesson for her 6th birthday and was immediately hooked!
-Later on, she was introduced to the sport of dressage when a family friend came to help work with her bratty pony a few years later.
+She was introduced to the sport of dressage when a family friend came to help work with her bratty pony a few years later.
 Throughout her life, Katie’s love for horses has brought her great joy.
 After her diagnosis, they became her lifeline.

-Things changed dramatically in July of 2015 when a second opinion on the pain she was having in her knee progressed into an appointment with an oncologist just a week later.
-At 35 years old, Katie was diagnosed with cancer.
-She had a rare type of soft tissue cancer known as a Clear Cell Sarcoma that was growing in her knee.
+In 2015, at 35 years old, Katie was diagnosed with cancer.
+A rare, aggressive form soft tissue cancer known as a Clear Cell Sarcoma was growing in her knee.
 Amputation of the leg above her knee was the only option to make sure this aggressive cancer was removed.
 On August 5, 2015 Katie underwent amputation surgery.
 Although there will always be a high risk of her cancer returning, she is currently living cancer free and thriving as a successful para-equestrian athlete.

 The path to greatness starts with a dream and becomes reality through hard work, dedication, and the support of a great team.
-Katie is excited and ready for whatever challenges come her way as she continues her journey to becoming part of Team USA.
+Katie is excited and ready for whatever challenges come her way as she continues her journey to becoming a Paralympian.